 The famous Oldsmobile 7.5 litre “Rocket V8” engine

 The Oldsmobile Division of General Motors celebrated their 75th Anniversary in 1972.
 A special limited edition called the Ninety-Eight Regency hardtop sedan was built at a restricted pace of only 2,650 vehicles.
-Finished in an elegant Tiffany Gold, The Ninety-Eight Regency was registered with the famous jeweler Tiffany & Co.
-It came with a set of sterling silver plated keys that if ever lost, they could be dropped into any mailbox where they would be returned by Tiffany & Co to the owner.

 The 1972 Oldsmobile Ninety-Eight Regency hardtop sedan was the most luxuriously exclusive automobile in the history of the brand.
 The plush hand button-tufted contoured pillow-style seating for the interior rivaled that of a limousine.
 The beautiful all-nylon velour augmented the cabin gracefully setting it apart from the other Ninety-Eight models.